ttscoff/bunch/troubleshooting.md

 #### Visual Studio Code

-Similar case with "__Visual Studio Code__".
+"__Visual Studio Code__" has the same issue as Logic above.
 Bunch has a harcoded workaround for VS Code that should allow you to safely use "Visual Studio Code" as the app name.

-If all of these fail, please do leave a note on the [discussion forums]({{ site.forum }}).

 #### FileMaker Pro Advanced